Russia opens civil cases against Facebook, Twitter: report

-MOSCOW (Reuters) - Russia’s communication watchdog said on Monday it was opening administrative proceedings against Twitter and Facebook for failing to explain how they plan to comply with local data laws, the Interfax news agency reported.
+MOSCOW (Reuters) - Russia’s communication watchdog said on Monday it was opening administrative proceedings against Twitter (TWTR.N) and Facebook (FB.O) for failing to explain how they plan to comply with local data laws, the Interfax news agency reported.

 Roskomnadzor, the watchdog, was quoted as saying that Twitter and Facebook had not explained how and when they would comply with legislation that requires all servers used to store Russians’ personal data to be located in Russia.